Emergency Response & Rescue

 Stray Livestock

-If the animal can be safely confined, call (503) 988-7387 during regular call center hours and arrange to have an animal control officer investigate.
+If the animal can be safely confined, call (503) 988-7387 during regular hours and arrange to have an animal control officer investigate.

-Dog and Cat Bites That Break the Skin
+Dog, Cat, and Ferret Bites That Break the Skin

-Call (503) 988-7387 during normal phone hours to file a report.
+Call (503) 988-7387 during open hours to file a report.
 An animal control officer will contact the owner regarding quarantine procedures.

 Animal Abuse or Neglect

-If an animal is being abused and is in immediate distress, call (503) 988-7387 immediately to report an emergency.
+If an animal is actively being abused and is in immediate distress, call 911 immediately to report an emergency.

-If you want to report an animal abuse or neglect situation for a pet that is not in immediate danger, please call (503) 988-7387 during regular call center hours.
+If you want to report potential animal abuse or neglect for a pet that is not in an active situation, please call (503) 988-7387 during open hours to request a welfare check.
 If necessary, you may remain anonymous.

 You will be asked to provide details of what you’ve observed that may constitute neglect or abuse.
 Use the guidelines below.